mybropro/matrix-mult-FHE/MORE_INFO.md

 What if we could swap `import numpy as np` with `import FHEpy as np` and do all our regular operations as FHE operations?

 ## State of the Ecosystem
-Right now it seems like (PALISADE) [https://gitlab.com/palisade/palisade-development] is probably the most developed library for FHE.
-This project was founded by some of the founders at (Duality) [https://dualitytech.com].
+Right now it seems like [PALISADE](https://gitlab.com/palisade/palisade-development) is probably the most developed library for FHE.
+This project was founded by some of the founders at [Duality](https://dualitytech.com).
 Basically they want to use FHE for data privacy in large scale Financial, Healthcare, Insurance and Govt applications.
 That's probably a use for FHE, but don't these industrices already have data centers they can trust?
 I guess there's something gained by having one server for encrypting/decrypting the raw data then sending that cipherdata around, because they no longer have to trust every place the cipherdata goes.
 Still, seems like a cool demo and not a real necessity for FHE computation.
 FHE seems like the perfect thing for some of the decentraziled computating like @HOME or maybe a p2p cloud service where you don't have the luxury of trusting anyone.
 So we've got PALISADE and a few other (TODO maybe write these down) FHE tools.